abhi0395/desi-dr1-civ/data/cat_README.md

 - **Velocity dispersions (VDISP)** are corrected for instrumental resolution and given in **km/s**.

 - In version `qsoabsfind/v1.0.3` (used to construct the original catalog), a small bug affected the estimation of velocity dispersion — specifically, the instrumental resolution was underestimated by a factor of 2.355.
 All **VDISP** values have been recomputed in the current catalog using the correct resolution.
-As a result, ~3% of systems now have **VDISP = 0**, indicating unresolved lines.
+As a result, <3.5% of systems now have **VDISP = 0**, indicating unresolved lines.
 Most of these are visually confirmed to be genuine absorbers and are therefore retained in the catalog and analysis.

 - This bug has been fixed in `qsoabsfind/v1.0.5`, and any future catalogs built from `version >= v1.0.5` will automatically have to correct velocity dispersions for the lines.

+- Column densities are measured using the Apparent Optical Depth Method (AODM; [Savage & Sembach 1991](https://ui.adsabs.harvard.edu/abs/1991ApJ...379..245S/abstract)).

-- **For any issues or questions, please refer to Anand et al. 2025 (arXiv:).**
+- **For any issues or questions, please refer to Anand et al. 2025 ([arXiv: 2504.20299](https://arxiv.org/abs/2504.20299)).**